subjectId: 690245 visibleTabCount: 8

 During World War I, my mother was among those who entertained and gave concerts for British soldiers in India.
 She was a forerunner in a way for people like Bob Hope and others who entertained out troops in World War II.
 My mother was blessed with an enormous sense of humor and a powerful mezzo-soprano voice.
 Her power of projection was such that she could be heard clearly talking in a normal manner across a crowded room at a cocktail party.
 She left me a love of music and a sense of humor.
 I dearly loved her - we were the best of friends.

 Una met her husband, Lewis Weeks, in India in 1921.
 They lived abroad for many years because of his work as a geologist, but Una's memories of India were always with her.
-In her diary she wrote interesting stories about her life there:
+Below are some excerpts from her diary:

 Bangalore, January 12, 1921